hardfire/hardfire.github.com/content/about/reading.md

 date: 2017-02-14T14:44:25.000+00:00

 ---
+## Currently Reading

+* Invent and Wander --- The Collected Writings of Jeff Bezos

+## 2022

+* Ikigai --- Francesc Miralles and Hector Garcia
+* How to live on 24 hours a day --- Arnold Bennett

 ## 2021

-* The Midnight Library - Matt Haig
+* The Midnight Library --- Matt Haig
-* Creativity Inc - Ed Catmull and Amy Wallace
+* Creativity Inc --- Ed Catmull and Amy Wallace

 ## 2020